ziagham/KeyValueStore/README.md

 It is necessary to enter the name of a file as the output file of the results (CSV file).

-For an instance, the following command can run the benchmark for KVS in 4 threads and 10 seconds on the data type a (which has 1000 records) and save the result in the /result.csv.
+For an instance, the following command can run the benchmark for KVS in 4 threads and 10 seconds on the data type A (which has 1000 records) and save the result in the /result.csv.

     sudo HEARTBEAT_ENABLED_DIR=. ./bench_client -t 4 -d 10  -l datasets/a/1000.dat -j logging/result.json -r result.csv

 ## Run a benchmark for multiple mode
-But to run the benchmark for different modes, a script called **evaluation.sh** has been prepared.
+But to run the benchmark for different modes, a script called `evaluation.sh` has been prepared.
 This script has two arguments.
 The first one is the name of the folder in which the various datasets are located, and the second argument is related to the duration of running benchmark.
-This script performs a benchmark for all the datasets in that folder and for different numbers of threads (from 1 to 32).
-The results of this execution will also be stored in a path called (evaluation/result.csv).

 This script can be run in two modes.
+The first is to evaluate the system in terms of energy efficiency for the number of different threads and the second mode is to evaluate system in terms of energy efficiency for a number of different duration.

 1. The first mode, executes a benchmark with a different number of threads for a specific duration (for example, 30 seconds) for all datasets in a folder.
+The results of this execution will also be stored in a path called `evaluation/result-threads.csv`.

-For an instance, the following command can run the benchmark for all YCSB dataset located folder **/datasets/a/** for 30 seconds of duration for different threads:
+For an instance, the following command can run the benchmark for all YCSB dataset located folder **/datasets/a/** for 30 seconds of duration for different threads (1 to 32):

     evaluation.sh datasets/a/ threads_mode 30

 In the above command, the word **threads_mode** refers to the state in which the benchmark should be executed (meaning for different threads) and 30 indicates the duration time for each mode.

-2. The second mode, is the mode in which the benchmark is run for a specific thread and at different durtions.
+2. The second mode, is the mode in which the benchmark is run for a specific thread and at different durtion.
 To run in this mode, run the following command:

     evaluation.sh datasets/a/ duration_mode 8

 In the above command, the word **duration_mode** refers to the state in which the benchmark should be executed (meaning for different durations) and 8 indicates the number of threads that can be used.
+The results of this execution will also be stored in a path called `evaluation/result-duration.csv`.

 > You should note that the results obtained from these two modes are different from each other.
-This point was made for the purpose that in the plotting section, the results are drawn according to these modes.
+This point was made for the purpose that in the plotting section, the results are plotted according to these modes.

 # Plotting the result
 Once the benchmark is done and the results are generated, those results can be plotted.
 To do this, the **plotting.py** has been prepared which is responsible for reading the generated data and plotting them.